Ask the Doctor

 Questions about kidney disease?
 Risk factors?
 Signs and symptoms?
 Are you concerned about yourself, a friend or family member?
 Ask Dr. Spry.

-If you have recently had an organ transplant, you are probably wondering if your diet will be different from the one you followed before your transplant.
-You can get additional help in planning your diet from your doctor and a registered dietitian.
+If you have a new organ transplant, you are probably wondering if your diet will differ from the one you followed before your transplant.
+You can get help in planning your diet after transplant from your doctor and dietitian.

 Yes.
 After an organ transplant, your diet still plays a big role.
 If you were on dialysis and had a kidney transplant, you may find that this diet is easier to follow than the one you were on for your dialysis.

 Yes.
-Your diet will be affected by the use of necessary medications given to prevent rejection of your transplant.
-Some common anti-rejection medications that may affect your diet include:
+Your diet will be affected by the use of the medicine you need to prevent rejection of your transplant.
+Some common anti-rejection medicines that may affect your diet include:

 This list will continue to grow as new medications are developed.
-These medications may change the way your body works in different ways which can be found in our free brochure, "Nutrition and Transplantation", by calling 800 622-9010.
+These medicines may change the way your body works in different ways.

-Controlling your weight will help to keep you from developing problems such as heart disease, diabetes and high blood pressure.
-If you gain unwanted weight, you will need to increase your physical activity and follow a low-calorie diet.
-Ask your doctor to refer you to a registered dietitian to plan low-calorie meals and snacks.
+Controlling your weight will lower your chance of having problems such as heart disease, diabetes and high blood pressure.
+If you gain unwanted weight, you will need to exercise more and follow a low-calorie diet.
+Ask your doctor to refer you to a dietitian to plan low-calorie meals and snacks.

-You should know some important facts about carbohydrate foods:
+You should know some important facts about foods high in carbohydrates: